digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/8_Exceptions.rst

 In addition to catching built-in exceptions like ``PreconditionFailed``, you can also define your own exception types which can be caught and thrown.
-As an example, let’s consider a variant of the ``Transfer`` choice that only allows for reassignments up to a given limit.
+As an example, let’s consider a variant of the ``Transfer`` choice that only allows for transfers up to a given limit.
 If the amount is higher than the limit, we throw an exception called ``TransferLimitExceeded``.

 We first have to define the exception and define a way to represent it as a string.
-In this case, our exception should store the amount that someone tried to reassign as well as the limit.
+In this case, our exception should store the amount that someone tried to transfer as well as the limit.

 .. literalinclude:: daml/daml-intro-8/daml/Intro/Exceptions.daml
   :language: daml